svgeesus/EuroMPE/Duophonic/performance-dac.md

 Needs level shifter for SPI.
 Use second SPI channel on Teensy 4.1.
 One quad shifter handles CS (SYNC) plus SCLK and MOSI

-**74AHCT125** Quad Level-Shifter (PDIP, SOIC, SSOP)  good for SPI, fast enough.
+**74AHCT125** Quad Level-Shifter (SSOP-14)  good for SPI, fast enough.
 Vdd abs max -0.5V to +7V so good for 5V5.
+Enables are active low, so tie all to ground.

-TSSOP-14 has neither CLR nor LDAC, only needs 3 lines through level shifter.
+TSSOP-14 DAC has neither CLR nor LDAC, only needs 3 lines through level shifter.

 ## Vref